 Alfredo Hernandez, Maria Del Carmen Hernandez, Sean Patrick Slater Karshis, and Carmen Arostegui-Karshis v.
-Department of Revenue (Class Action)
+Florida Department of Revenue (Class Action)

-11th Circuit Court (Miami-Dade County), Case No. 2018-03357-CA-01
+11th Judicial Circuit (Miami-Dade County), Case No.: 2018-033571-CA-01 essentially arguing that because one party to the transaction is exempt, the entire transaction is exempt.

 Amount of Claim: Named Plaintiffs: \$2,241.75; Potential Class: Unknown, but potentially large.
-Issue: Whether Documentary Stamp Taxes should be due and payable by parties on mortgages from Federal Credit Unions.
+Issue: Whether documentary stamp taxes should be due and payable by parties on mortgages from federal credit unions.

-The Plaintiffs argue that because credit unions are exempt from documentary stamp taxes by statute, the tax cannot be imposed on buyers of homes using mortgages financed by federal credit unions, and the Department must refund taxes imposed on the plaintiffs.
-Similar to Castorri (above), the argument is that because one party to the transaction is exempt, the entire transaction is exempt.
+The Plaintiffs argue that because credit unions are exempt from documentary stamp taxes by statute, the tax cannot be imposed on buyers of homes using mortgages financed by federal credit unions,